LinCAS-lang/LinCAS-doc/Syntax_and_semantics/Literals/Symbol.md

 :"12.3" # This is a symbol which needs quotes
 ```

-But they can be created using the #to_sym() methods or other ones
+But they can be created using the #to_sym() methods or other ones.

-The difference between a symbol and a string is that a symbol is unique trough the whole program.
+The difference between a symbol and a string is that a symbol is unique through the whole program.

 With an example: